-There are only two metro lines in downtown Rome.
-For bus and metro lines see:
+There are three metro lines in Rome.
+For info on bus and metro lines see:

 The ticket is 1.5 euro, you can buy it in tobacco stores and newspaper kiosks, or in metro stations.
 It must be stamped upon boarding the bus, and it is valid 100 minutes on all buses and it includes one metro ride.